NL-BioImaging/biomero/README.md

-# Prerequisites & Getting Started
+# Prerequisites & Getting Started with BIOMERO

 ## Slurm Requirements
 Note: This library has only been tested on Slurm versions 21.08.6 and 22.05.09 !